The short answer: probably not. And if there is a recovery claim, it's narrower than most families fear.

 Will TennCare take my mom's house in Tennessee?

 Probably not.
-TennCare estate recovery only applies to deceased members who received CHOICES Group 1, 2, or 3 long-term services and supports at age 55 or older.
-Tennessee is also a probate-only recovery state and explicitly does not place liens on the home during life.
-If the home is held jointly with a spouse, has a transfer-on-death deed to a child, or is structured under a life estate, it passes outside probate and is exempt from recovery.
+TennCare says it must seek recovery when the deceased member received CHOICES Group 1, 2, or 3 long-term services and supports at age 55 or older and no waiver or undue hardship applies.Office of the Law Revision Counsel, U.S. House of Representatives.
+(2026).
+42 U.S.C. § 1396p(a)-(b) — Liens, adjustments and recoveries (uscode.house.gov, OLRC prelim/current edition — text in effect Aug.
+1, 2026). uscode.house.gov.
+Retrieved Aug 3, 2026, from https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1396p&num=0&edition=prelim Recovery reaches the estate as Tennessee probate law defines it, and Tennessee does not file TEFRA liens on the home during the member's lifetime.
+If the home is held jointly with right of survivorship or is structured under a life estate, it generally passes outside probate and beyond recovery.
 The remaining situations where the home is at risk are narrower than most families expect.

 What if my parent only had TennCare for medical bills, not nursing-home care?